minprog/app-studio/10 Design/50 Poster presentation/20 Assignment.md

 the motivation from your initial field study as well as some details about how the system works and the key use cases.

-Prepare the poster so that it’s easy to understand what problems your application solves at a glance and clearly provide subheadings so that viewers can focus on the areas that they are most interested in.
+Prepare the poster so that it's easy to understand what problems your application solves at a glance and clearly provide subheadings so that viewers can focus on the areas that they are most interested in.
 Include a small section on future plans including plans for your field study.